Our Mission

 About Us

 The Children’s House was founded in 1973 by a group of Nashville parents seeking a quality early educational experience for their own young children.
-We serve 72 children in three multi-age classrooms guided by Montessori certified educators.
+We serve 72 children in three multi-age classrooms guided by experienced and dedicated Montessori educators.
 Located in the Green Hills/Belmont area of Nashville, Children’s House offers Montessori early childhood and Kindergarten opportunities to children ages 3-6.
-Our campus includes an art studio, dedicated space for before school and after school childcare, adult meeting rooms, volunteer work areas, beautiful gardens and outdoor play and learning spaces.
+Our campus includes three classrooms, an art studio, a large multi-purpose room, adult meeting rooms, volunteer work areas, beautiful gardens, and outdoor play and learning spaces.

 Our School.